-It is noteworthy that most interviewees were in agreement that traditional farming methods are good for the soil and less costly for farmers, although more laborious.
-At the same time, the villagers have become more dependent on machinery for ploughing, harvesting and threshing.
-It was also recognized that soils should be replenished with organic fertilizer, but this option remains limited since Dekhi villagers do not have enough land to raise livestock (hence relying instead on chemical fertilizers even though they recognize the harm it brings to the soil and to crop yields over the longer term).
-As a result, nearly two-thirds of interviewees (63 per cent) believed that traditional farming skills would soon vanish, and a further 12 per cent thought they had vanished already.
+It is noteworthy that most interviewees were in agreement that traditional farming methods are good for the soil and less costly for farmers, although more tiring in terms of labor inputs.
+At the same time, the villagers have become more dependent on machinery for plowing, harvesting, and threshing.
+It was also recognized that soils should be replenished with organic fertilizer, but this option remains limited since Dekhi villagers don't have enough land to raise livestock (this is why, when the villagers want to increase the output of their crops, they rely instead on chemical fertilizers even though they recognize the harm it brings to the soil and to crop yields over the longer term).
+As a result, nearly two-thirds of interviewees (63 percent) believe that traditional farming skills would soon vanish, and a further 12 percent thought they had vanished already.